ovi-doke/Artify-Photo/README.md

 Earlier versions used dodge blending and Laplacian subtraction, but this caused white halos—especially around subjects with black backgrounds (e.g., Marilyn Monroe).
 Replacing that with grayscale inversion and Gaussian blending resolved the artifact issue.

 **Evaluation:**
 Works well on portraits with strong contrast.
-Cluttered images without any object in focus (like Scenary) can produce some faint parts that could reduce clarity.
+Cluttered images without any object in focus (like Scenery) can produce some faint parts that could reduce clarity.

 **Future Improvements:**
 Adaptive blur based on detail, paper texture overlays, and content-aware enhancement (portrait vs. scenery) could improve balance and realism.